dwija12903/real-time-chat-app/README.md

 ### Introduction
 - A Real-Time Chat Application using Node.js, Express.js and React.js
 - Creates personalized chats and instant messaging with individuals or groups.
-- Seamless transition between devices, whether on desktop or mobile.
 - Feature Image/file sharing, read receipts, and secure chat environment.

 <a id="usage"></a>